 Although not included in the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), therapists have recognized that many people who have experienced the betrayal of a partner, suffer from similar symptoms as those diagnosed with Post Traumatic Stress Disorder (PTSD), and equal to PTSD, they need a long time to heal.

 - Intruding reminders that elicit a strong emotional reaction & nightmares

 - Self-blame and low self-worth

-- Feeling lost due to the having one’s core beliefs shattered
+- Feeling lost due to having one’s core beliefs shattered

 - Isolation & loneliness